-Credit may be earned by examination for only the selected BSN program courses listed below.
+Credit may be earned by examination for course in the BSN program.
+Examples of courses are listed below.
 Cognitive, affective, and psychomotor knowledge and skills within the course will be included in the examination.
-Thus, depending upon the course to be challenged under the Credit by Examination policy, the examination may be written and/or involve demonstration of practical skills.
+Thus, depending upon the course to be challenged under the Credit by Examination policy, the examination may be written and/or involve demonstration of practicalskills.

-- NURS 2821 Foundational Theory and Skills Theory & Clinical - NURS 3016 Health Assessment Theory & Clinical - NURS 3080 Pathophysiological Concepts Theory course - NURS 3082 Pharmacology and Therapeutics- Theory course
+- NURS 2821 Foundational Theory and Skills Theory & Clinical - NURS 3016 Health Assessment Theory & Clinical - NURS 3080 Pathophysiological Concepts Theory course - NURS 3082 Pharmacology and Therapeutics

+Theory course